 When you and your spouse got married, you became “one flesh.”
 You were designed to enjoy one another emotionally and physically.
 Sexual intimacy is a wonderful gift and should not be withheld as punishment or used to manipulate your spouse.

 57% of couples cite money issues as the number one reason behind their divorce.
 Unbridled spending and debt can cause huge problems in a marriage.
 Start a budget.
 Don’t spend more than you’ve got.

 10. Keeping a List

 Do you keep a constant running tab in your mind of how your spouse has hurt you and failed you?
 It’s hard to let the hurts go.
-If not dealt with, that list of wrongs will eventually become a list of resentments, moving then from bitterness, and then to anger.
+If not dealt with, that list of wrongs will eventually become a list of resentments moving then to bitterness and then to anger.
 Seek forgiveness and grant forgiveness to your spouse.

 In what ways are you pushing your spouse away?
 What steps are you taking to change?
 Please share your comment below.